zsparal/api-documentation/source/reference/v2/mandates-api/get-mandate.rst

 .. parameter:: status
    :type: string

    The status of the mandate.
-Please note that a status can be ``pending`` for mandates when the first payment is not yet finalized or when we did not received the IBAN yet.
+A status can be ``pending`` for mandates when the first payment is not yet finalized or when we did not received the IBAN yet.

    Possible values: ``valid`` ``pending`` ``invalid``